Vickers Wellington: Origins

 In October 1932, the British Air Ministry invited Vickers to tender for the recently issued Specification B.9/32, which sought a twin-engine medium daylight bomber.
-In response, Vickers conducted a design study, led by Chief Designer Rex Pierson.
+In response, Vickers conducted a design study, led by chief designer Rex Pierson.
 Early on, Vickers' chief structures designer Barnes Wallis proposed the use of a geodetic airframe, inspired by his previous work on airships and the single-engined Wellesley light bomber.
 During structural testing performed at the Royal Aircraft Establishment, Farnborough, the proposed structure demonstrated not only the required strength factor of six, but reached 11 without any sign of failure, proving the geodetic airframe to possess a strength far in excess of normal levels.
 This strength allowed for the structure design to be further developed to reduce the size of individual members and adopt simplified standard sections of lighter construction.

 Vickers studied and compared the performance of various air- and liquid-cooled engines to power the bomber, including the Bristol Pegasus IS2, Pegasus IIS2, and Armstrong Siddeley Tiger radials, and the Rolls-Royce Goshawk I inline.
 The Pegasus was selected as the engine for air-cooled versions of the bomber, while the Goshawk engine was chosen for the liquid-cooled engine variant.
 On 28 February 1933, two versions of the aircraft, one with each of the selected powerplants, were submitted to the tender.
 In September 1933, the Air Ministry issued a pilot contract for the Goshawk-powered version.
-In August 1934, Vickers proposed to use either the Pegasus or the sleeve-valve Bristol Perseus engines instead of the evaporative-cooled Goshawk, which promised improvements in speed, climb rate, ceiling, and single-engine flight capabilities without any major increase in all-up weight; the Air Ministry accepted the proposed changes.
+In August 1934, Vickers proposed to use either the Pegasus or the sleeve-valve nine-cylinder radial Bristol Perseus engines instead of the evaporative-cooled Goshawk, which promised improvements in speed, climb rate, ceiling, and single-engine flight capabilities without any major increase in all-up weight; the Air Ministry accepted the proposed changes.